 No Cost Refinances

-When looking to refinance a borrower has multiple rate and cost options to choose from.
-Borrowers can choose to pay upfront discount points to get a lower interest rate resulting in high closing costs, go with a 0 point loan that has a bit higher rate with limited lender fees and the consumer primarily paying third party costs such as appraisal, title insurance, county recording, etc. and finally a no cost loan.
+When looking to refinance, a borrower has multiple rate and cost options.
+Borrowers can choose to pay upfront discount points to get a lower interest rate, resulting in high closing costs, go with a 0-point loan that has a slightly higher rate with no or limited lender fees, and the consumer primarily pays third-party costs such as appraisal, title insurance, county recording, etc., or finally, get a no-cost loan.

-A no cost refinance is a refinance in which the lender provides a credit in exchange for a slightly higher rate to cover all lender and third party closing costs, including appraisal fees, title fees, county record fees, etc. The lender provides the credit in exchange for the borrower financing at a higher interest than they could get if they paid the costs themselves.
+no-cost refinance is a refinance in which the lender provides credit in exchange for a slightly higher rate to cover all lender and third-party closing costs, including appraisal fees, title fees, county record fees, etc. The lender provides the credit in exchange for the borrower financing at a higher interest than they could get if they paid the costs themselves.

 • How long do you plan on being in your home?

 How much your interest rate will increase depends on a variety of factors.
-In general, the rate increase will be the lowest on a primary residence combined with a borrower with great credit.
-Additionally, higher loan balances limit the rate increase given the lender credit is paid based on a percentage of the loan amount being borrowed.
-Fixed rate mortgages are also more likely to have a good no cost option as Adjustable Rate Mortgages usually don’t pay out significant lender credits.
+Generally, the rate increase will be the minimal on a primary residence combined with a borrower with great credit.
+Additionally, higher loan balances limit the rate increase, given that the lender’s credit is paid based on a percentage of the borrowed loan amount.
+Fixed-rate mortgages are also more likely to have a good no-cost option, as adjustable-rate mortgages usually don’t pay out significant lender credits.

 Typical Refinance Costs

-The exact amount of closing costs varies, as always, and these are affected by the purchase price of your home.
+The exact closing costs vary, as always, and these are affected by the purchase price of your home.
 Closing costs typically include the following:

 • Appraisal fees to verify the current market value of a home before a mortgage is issued.